JacobLezberg/adventure-log/README.md

 1. Clone this repo.
    1. If this is your first time working on github, you'll need to set up an SSH key so it can authenticate your download/clone requests.
 Instructions [can be found here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
    1. Once you have a linked SSH key, either use a GUI tool of your choice or execute the command `git clone git@github.com:JacobLezberg/adventure-log.git` in the Terminal.
 1. In Obsidian, open the folder `adventure-log/docs` as your Vault.
 The `.obsidian` folder should be processed automatically to give you the proper settings, but if not, make sure that `Use [[Wikilinks]]` is enabled and `New link format` is set to "Shortest path when possible".
+Also enable "Community Plugins" (i.e. turn off Safe Mode) and install the "Dataview" plugin to get the fancy dynamic sections in `docs/index.md` to work.

 The steps above should only need to be done once.
 From then on, follow the instructions below: